-- Hearing aids or examinations or fittings for them. - Implantable devices (and services, supplies, equipment and accessories ancillary to implantation of same), unless provided by an in-network provider or in-network third party vendor and covered by the terms of the applicable in-network contract or as otherwise required by law. - Services or expenses for or related to the diagnosis or treatment of an intellectual disability or intellectual developmental disorder. - Investigational treatment, procedures, facilities, drugs, drug usage, equipment, or supplies, including investigational services that are part of a clinical trial.
-Under federal law, the plan cannot deny a member participation in an approved clinical trial and is prohibited from dropping coverage because member chooses to participate in an approved clinical trial, and from denying coverage for routine care that the plan would otherwise provide just because a member is enrolled in an approved clinical trials that treat cancer or other life-threatening diseases.
+Hearing aids or examinations or fittings for them.

+- Implantable devices (and services, supplies, equipment and accessories ancillary to implantation of same), unless provided by an in-network provider or in-network third party vendor and covered by the terms of the applicable in-network contract or as otherwise required by law. - Services or expenses for or related to the diagnosis or treatment of an intellectual disability or intellectual developmental disorder. - Investigational treatment, procedures, facilities, drugs, drug usage, equipment, or supplies, including investigational services that are part of a clinical trial.
+Under federal law, the plan cannot deny a member participation in an approved clinical trial and is prohibited from dropping coverage because member chooses to participate in an approved clinical trial, and from denying coverage for routine care that the plan would otherwise provide just because a member is enrolled in an approved clinical trial.
+This applies to all approved clinical trials that treat cancer or other lifethreatening diseases.